 Squarespace is a paid site builder that can be used as a WordPress alternative.
 It is extremely easy to use and a completely hosted solution.

 Just like Wix and Weebly, Squarespace also offers ready-to-use templates that you can customize.
 There are no plugins or additional modules to install.
 You can only use the features provided by Squarespace.
 See our comparison of Squarespace vs WordPress.

-Last but not the least, Blogger is still alive.
+Last but not least, Blogger is still alive.
 It is a free blog service by Google.
 It has most of the features you would need for blogging.
-A commenting system, built-in social capabilities, easy to use, templates, and the option to use your own domain name.
+A commenting system, built-in social capabilities, easy-to-use templates, and the option to use your own domain name.

-We hope this article provided you a chance to look at some popular WordPress alternatives.
-While looking at these alternatives, you may want to take a look at our guide on why you should use WordPress.
+We hope this article provided you with a chance to look at some popular WordPress alternatives.
+While looking at these alternatives, you may want to take a look at our complete WordPress review and top reasons why you should use WordPress.